Garmin Bounce Review 2026: Is It Worth the Premium Price?

 The Garmin Bounce 2 is the best-looking kids smartwatch I have put on a child's wrist.
 That sounds like hyperbole.
 It is not.

 The 1.2-inch round AMOLED display is stunning.
 Colors are vivid and saturated.
 Blacks are true black because AMOLED pixels turn off completely.
 Text is razor-sharp at 390 x 390 resolution.
 The round shape looks like a real watch rather than a tiny rectangle strapped to a kid's arm.
-My daughter Lily noticed the difference immediately when I handed her the Bounce 2 after weeks of wearing the original -- her exact words were "whoa, this one is so pretty."
+Our 8-year-old tester noticed the difference immediately when I handed her the Bounce 2 after weeks of wearing the original -- her exact words were "whoa, this one is so pretty."

-The 5 ATM water resistance carries over from the original, which means this watch is genuinely swim-proof.
-Lily wore it in the pool three times during our testing period and in the shower daily because -- like her brother before her -- she refuses to take it off.
+The 5 ATM water resistance carries over from the original, which means this watch is genuinely swim-proof. our tester wore it in the pool three times during our testing period and in the shower daily because -- like the previous tester before her -- she refuses to take it off.
 Zero issues.
 For families who need a watch that survives water, the Bounce 2 remains the best option in the kids category.
 Our best waterproof smartwatches for kids guide covers the full landscape, but the Garmin watches stand alone at 5 ATM.

 The silicone band is soft, comfortable, and identical in quality to the original Bounce.
-Lily can put it on and take it off independently, which matters for school and bedtime.
+Our tester can put it on and take it off independently, which matters for school and bedtime.
 The band did not cause any skin irritation over six weeks of continuous wear.

 This is the section that matters most for anyone who owned or considered the original Bounce.
 When I reviewed the first Bounce, I specifically called out the lack of voice calling as its biggest weakness.
-I described a scenario at a crowded farmers market where I needed to talk to my son in real time and could not.
+I described a scenario at a crowded farmers market where I needed to talk to one of our test kids in real time and could not.
 The Bounce 2 fixes that problem entirely.

 The Bounce 2 has a built-in speaker and microphone that support two-way voice calling over LTE.
 You can call the watch from your phone.
 Your child can call you from the watch.
 It works like a phone call because it is a phone call.